elimxim/jcqa/README.md

 #### 5.1 Immutable classes <sup>&laquo;used&raquo;</sup> <a name="q-5-1"/> [&#11016;](#toc)

-Q1: *Does the `ElectricVehicle` class is immutable?
+Q: *Does the `ElectricVehicle` class is immutable?
 What are the advantages of immutable objects in concurrent environment?*

 ```java